List of wars involving the Kazakhs: Kazakh Khanate

 Kazakh Khanate was established by Janibek Khan and Kerei Khan in 1465.
 Both khans came from Turco-Mongol clan of Tore which traces its lineage to Genghis Khan through dynasty of Jochids.
 The Tore clan continued to rule the khanate until its fall to the Russian Empire.

 From 16th to 17th century, the Kazakh Khanate ruled and expanded its territories to eastern Cumania (modern-day West Kazakhstan), to most of Uzbekistan, Karakalpakstan and the Syr Darya river with military confrontation as far as Astrakhan and Khorasan Province, which are now in Russia and Iran, respectively.
-The Khanate was later weakened by a series of Oirat and Dzungar invasions.
-These resulted in a decline and further disintegration into three Juzes, which gradually lost their sovereignty and were incorporated to the expanding Russian Empire in the 19th century.
+The Khanate was later weakened by a series of Oirat, Dzungar and, especially, the Chinese (Manchu) invasions.
+These resulted in a decline and further disintegration into three Jüzes, which gradually lost their sovereignty and were incorporated to the expanding Russian Empire in the 19th century.